ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D2.7** The transfer of a domain object MUST also result in the transfer of any subordinate host objects (ns.foo.example when foo.example is transferred).

 **D2.8** The RPP domain transfer operation MUST allow for an implicit renewal.
 If a transfer results in an extension of the registration period, the response to the successful transfer MUST include the new expiration date of the domain object.

+**D2.9** The RPP domain transfer operation SHOULD support optional update of DNSSEC and delegation information directly with the transfer request.
+This feature, as not standard EPP feature, SHALL be optional to be supported by server policy.

 ### Data Representation